brunobg/webdevbook/docs/project/newproject.md

 2. How does it do it?
    - It creates an index of every web page around, and uses certain metrics to rank which pages are better related to your search query.
 3. How complex is it?
-   - It's fairly complex: it has to continuously read the entire web, store a local copy in a way that is really fast to search and have very well calibrated metrics to find the best results and not be prone to spamming.
+   - It's fairly complex: it has to continuously read the entire web, store a local copy of webpages in a way that is really fast to search and have very well calibrated metrics to find the best results.
+It also needs to be robust to be always online, and not be prone to spamming.
 4. What are the main problems you'll face when implementing it?
    - Crawling vast amounts of pages will require considerable bandwidth and a smart software to find these pages and not be caught in loops.
 Storage will be in petabytes, so you'll need an efficient way to store the pages in a previously parsed form and with extremely fast index and search algorithms.
 Everything needs to be distributed among vast hordes of computers, so you need proper management for them and you need to be fault-tolerant, because in those numbers and handling external data things are bound to break.